Published: April 21, 2021 | Last Updated: September 19, 2025

 Wide-angle lenses provide a wider field of view, allowing the cinematographer to capture more of the surroundings while exaggerating the relative size of an object within the field of view.

-Also, wide-angle lenses exaggerate the perceived depth of a frame so that subjects seem farther apart from each other than they are.
+Also, wide-angle lenses exaggerate the perceived depth of a field, making subjects seem farther apart than they are.

-Extreme wide-angle lenses with focal lengths below 15mm start to distort the image even to the point of achieving a fish-eye effect, which is used creatively from time to time.
+Extreme wide-angle lenses with focal lengths below 15mm start to distort the image, even achieving a fish-eye effect, which is sometimes used creatively.

 Famous films shot with wide-angle lenses: Citizen Kane by Orson Welles